-NUR 540: Advanced Pathophysiology and Pharmacology (3 credits)
+NUR 540: Advanced Pathophysiology & Pharmacology (3 credits)

 Expands upon basic knowledge of pathophysiology and pharmacology to provide a more in-depth understanding of human responses to interventions.
-Integrates best current evidence for effective health care management.
+Integrates best current evidence for the effective health care management.
 Students will demonstrate assimilation of technology and information literacy to access ever-changing research integration of best practices and apply findings to case studies or simulations.
+(No practicum hours are required)

-NUR 550: Professional Nursing Theory and Research (3 credits)
+NUR 550: Professional Nursing Theory & Research (3 credits)